DesignOpen/designopen.github.io/articles/_posts/2014-09-29-open-source-design-is-now-design-open.md

 ## The Call

 A while ago this site hit the front page of [Designer News](https://www.designernews.co/stories/8313-open-source-design-using-layervault) and the traffic spiked dramatically.
 It was wonderful to get the exposure, but ultimately I found it a little disappointing that it didn't lead to any significant, trackable increase in discussion.
 This is not merely a nice idea, it is a clarion call to shed our insecurities, pride, and paralyzing perfectionism; to dedicate effort to helping worthy causes; and to raise the quality of design and design education on the web.
-A call to design open.
+A call to be open in our design practices.